MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/demand-planning/special-characters.md

 ---
-title: Import failing because of special characters
+title: Import profile job fails due to special characters
-description: Provides a way to filter out the special products.
+description: Provides a resolution for the invalid character error that occurs when an import profile job fails in Microsoft Dynamics 365 Supply Chain Management.
 author: fistamos
-ms.date: 02/29/2024
+ms.date: 05/10/2024
-ms.topic: troubleshooting
 audience: Application User
 ms.search.region: Global
 ms.author: fistamos
 ms.search.validFrom: 2024-03-01
 ---

-# Import failing because of special characters
+# An import profile job fails due to special characters

+This article provides a resolution for the "invalid character" error that occurs when an import profile job fails in Microsoft Dynamics 365 Supply Chain Management.

 ## Symptoms

-The **Dynamics 365 Finance and Operations job execution** contains an error mentioning an **invalid character**.
+The Dynamics 365 Finance and Operations job execution details contains an error mentioning "invalid character."

 ## Resolution

 1. Locate the data with invalid characters.
 Most often the special characters are coming from external integrations and are invisible.
-However in  **Dynamics 365 Finance and Operations** those characters are usually replaced with a square symbol and therefore can be easily noticed.
+However, in Dynamics 365 Finance and Operations, those characters are usually replaced with a square symbol and therefore can be easily noticed.
-2. Select on the corresponding **Demand Planning** data management project looking like **DP-XML-NameOfEntity-NameOfProfile**
+2. Select the corresponding Demand Planning data management project with a name looks like **DP-XML-NameOfEntity-NameOfProfile**.
-3. Make sure you are on enhanced view and select the filter button.
+3. Make sure you're in enhanced view and then select the filter button.
 4. Filter out the data with the special characters.

-5. When running the import profile from the **Demand planning** app the filters will be respected and therefore the data will be filtered out.
+In this case, when you run the import profiles job from the Demand Planning app, the filters are respected and therefore the data will be filtered out.